georgepaterson/coding-conventions/README.md

 ### Units of measurement

+When choosing a unit of measurement by consistent in using that unit throughout a project, unless absolutely necessary.
+Mixed units increase the conceptual complexity of a property.

+Em units applied to an element, inherit their value from their parent element, with a complex DOM this can make em units inaccurate and difficult to use.
+This also applies to percentage units.

+Root em units avoid this as the value is relative to the root element and not any parent elements.
+Root em units do not have sufficient cross browser support for production use.

+Pixels units do not have inheritance issues and are the preferred unit of measurement.
+Line-height is the exception to this and should be unit-less.

 ### CSS comments

 CSS comments can either be single line or multiple line.
 All comments should be made before the code they are describing.